Vedenin/useful-java-links/README.md

 ### 10. Integratin with API
 ### 11. Bitcoin
 ### 12. Clouds

 ### 13. Cluster Management
+*Frameworks which can dynamically manage applications inside of a cluster.*

+* [Apache Aurora](http://aurora.apache.org/) - Apache Aurora is a Mesos framework for long-running services and cron jobs.
+* [Singularity](http://getsingularity.com/) - Singularity is a Mesos framework that makes deployment and operations easy.
+It supports web services, background workers, scheduled jobs, and one-off tasks.

 ## IV.
 Testing
 ### 1. Testing

 ### 2. Code Coverage

+*Frameworks and tools that enable collection of code coverage metrics for test suites.*

+* [JaCoCo](http://eclemma.org/jacoco/) - Framework that enables collection of code coverage metrics, using both offline and runtime bytecode instrumentation; prominently used by EclEmma, the Eclipse code-coverage plugin.
+* [Clover](https://www.atlassian.com/software/clover/overview) - Proprietary code coverage tool by Atlassian that relies on source-code instrumentation, instead of bytecode instrumentation.
+* [Cobertura](http://cobertura.github.io/cobertura) - Relies on offline (or static) bytecode instrumentation and class loading to collect code coverage metrics; GPLv2 licensed.
+* [JCov](https://wiki.openjdk.java.net/display/CodeTools/jcov) - Code coverage tool used in the OpenJDK project's development toolchain.

 ### 3. Continuous Integration

 ## V. Tools for developing